natepill/sell-cars/docs/README.md

 ## Project Team

-Created by Kendra Moore for the term 1 intensive at Make School
+Created by Kendra Moore for Make School